nbry/TrekAssure/README.md

 **4. Current plans for expansion:**
 - Functionality on mobile
-- Customizable search results
+- Customizable destination results
-- "On route" search results
+- "On route" destination results
-- User query results
+- User query destination results
 - File type choice for pamphlets (pdf would be ideal)
 - "Update all stored pamphlets" functionality